-Homer R. Peterson II, P.E., CSP provides consulting services to attorneys, insurance carriers, construction companies, and companies engaged in general industry.
+Homer R. Peterson II, P.E., CSP, CFLC provides consulting services to attorneys, insurance carriers, construction companies, and companies engaged in general industry.
 Services are offered as a subject matter expert, expert witness, and safety consultant.
-Mr. Peterson also serves as an arbitrator through the American Arbitration Association (AAA).

 Mr. Peterson specializes in occupational health & safety management systems, standards of care, wrongful death, personal injury, negligence, construction, safety, falls from elevation, fall protection, OSHA matters, steel erection, and precast erection.
 He has over 40 years of construction and safety experience (17 union, 23 non-union) on over 350 projects in 21 states, including airports, bridges, casinos, convention centers, convocation centers, distribution centers, hospitals, hotels, manufacturing facilities, office buildings, paper mills, pharmaceutical plants, power plants, prisons, refineries, schools, stores, shopping malls, sports arenas, steel mills, and warehouses.

 - Construction Safety